wenjian80/soak8_lab/README.md

 3. We are installing k8 from scratch.
 In this lab however we are not creating a HA for master node.
 We can refer to K8 documentation on how to set it up.
 4. For lab purpose we are using 1 master and 1 worker.
 Deployment are done in worker node as master are not tainted to run workload.
 5. Since soa on k8 require a PV/PVC, in on prem context it will either a NFS or san storage etc. In this lab we are using Oracle Cloud File System to act as the NFS.
-6. We are pulling straight from registry, we are pulling and tagging into our own registry.
+6. We are pulling straight from registry, we are not pulling and tagging into our own registry.
 Refer to [docker images](https://github.com/oracle/docker-images), [wls docker sample](https://github.com/wenjian80/wlsdockersample) for more details on building own image as well as patching etc.

 # 1. Prereq